Welcome to the Institute for Communications Engineering

-The Institute for Communications Engineering forms a research and teaching unit of the TUM Department of Electrical and Computer Engineering.
+The Institute for Communications Engineering (ICE) forms a research and teaching unit of the TUM Department of Electrical and Computer Engineering.
 We have three groups (LNT, LÜT, COD) with expertise in making communications efficient, reliable and secure.
 We rely on information theory to guide our thinking and designs for codes and algorithms.
 Our core competence is information processing for wireline and wireless communications, but we also apply our tools to interdisciplinary problems where information plays a role, for example communications in biology and physics.

 We have three research teams:

 - Gerhard Kramer's group (LNT) studies information theory, coding, and communications, with applications to wireless and fiber-optic channels. [more]

 - Norbert Hanik's group (LÜT) studies the physical layer of wireline communication systems, in particular optical and power line systems. [more]

 - Antonia Wachter-Zeh's group (COD) studies coding for communications and data storage, including distributed storage, code-based cryptography and network coding. [more]

 All groups are interested in applying theory to accurate models, and in developing codes and algorithms that promise to impact.

 We offer many courses, labs and seminars: